TeamAGGS/Project2/README.md

 ### Pull-requests
 Using the feature detecters some very interesting facts about the repositories under consideration were found.
 - There were hardly any pull requests for some of the repositories throughout the project.
-- For one of the repositories, the number pf pull requests was alarming.
+- For one of the repositories, the number of pull requests was alarming.
 - Pull requests were merged by the same person who created them.
 - The time difference between creation of a pull requests and closing the request was extremely small for most of the pull requests.